nasa/EMIT-Data-Resources/guides/Getting_EMIT_Data_using_EarthData_Search.md

 ## Step 2.
 Finding EMIT Data

-1. In the top left poriton of the screen type in "EMIT" (quotes will limit results to an exact match).
+1. In the top left portion of the screen type in "EMIT" (quotes will limit results to an exact match).
 This will search for all available EMIT collections.

 ![Earthdata Landing Page](https://i.imgur.com/UeuG3bd.jpeg)